Jean-Baptiste Charcot - Pourquoi-Pas?

 Within 24 hours in the middle of a meal while recounting the tale of their isolation and rescue, history repeated itself and the Pourquoi Pas? hit a submerged rock in a similar way to the Francais in a place not too far from where the Francais had been.
 The stern deck was flooded underwater and pieces of the false keel had been ripped off and floated to the surface.
 The bow was pinned down from the weight of anchors and chains.

 The bow was emptied as best as could be managed to other parts of the ship or into boats and the plan was to float the ship off the rocks when the tide came in.
-Surely enough and with much grinding and noise, the ship floated off the rocks and made to a sheltered harbour where repairs were made, though there was a a small leaks, the pumps coped with it easily.
+Surely enough and with much grinding and noise, the ship floated off the rocks and made to a sheltered harbour where repairs were made, though there was a small leak, the pumps coped with it easily.
 Charcot decided to continue as before unaware how badly damaged the ship was.

 The Pourquoi Pas? continued to sail south, crossing the Antarctic Circle at the end of January.
 Much work was done in charting coast and islands, features were identified and named.
-In particular Adelaide Island previously said to be 8 miles long was shown to actually be 70 miles long - testament to the difficulties in gauging visual perception in polar regions where clarity of the air can mean that mountains 10's or a hundred miles distant can be seen easily.
+In particular Adelaide Island previously said to be 8 miles long was shown to actually be 70 miles long - testament to the difficulties in gauging visual perception in polar regions where clarity of the air can mean that mountains tens or a hundred miles distant can be seen easily.
 Progress was at once hampered by a proliferation of huge icebergs, but aided by many days of fine calm weather.
-Charcot discovered and named Marguerite Bay south of Adelaide Island after his wife and Jenny Island after Bongrain's wife, landings were made and a small party climbed to 1500 feet where the coast could be seen extending into the distance, this was named Fallieres Land (now the Fallieres coast) after the French President at the time.
+Charcot discovered and named Marguerite Bay south of Adelaide Island after his wife and Jenny Island after Bongrain's wife, landings were made and a small party climbed to 1,500 feet where the coast could be seen extending into the distance, this was named Fallieres Land (now the Fallieres coast) after the French President at the time.

 By the end of January, the ship had made it back to the harbour at Port Circumcision, Petermann Island, this was to be where the winter camp was to be made.
 Charcot had hoped to winter in Matha Strait to the south of Adelaide Island, but ice conditions necessitated a retreat to a known secure position.
 Unloading the instruments alone took the best part of a month.
 Four huts were erected and lit by electricity generated on the ship, the wires were carried aloft on bamboo poles from ship to huts.
 Heavy steel-wire hawsers were strung across the 275 ft entrance to the bay to stop icebergs from entering.
 The ship was secured in place and the decks tented over with canvas.